I don’t know why boys love cars or anything with wheels. Almost all their toys are a sort of miniature speed masters.

 We did read stories of a boy who dared fear and drove a lorry that was used for a school trip.
 We read that in an English text book and it scared us for a time.
 Apparently, the vehicle lost control and went wrecking havoc while the driver, one Tafa Dauda had stepped out to buy something and a boy took over the wheels.

-Well, the fear did wane and we respected lorries, but boys will still be boys and there is something that something with wheels stirs in us.
+Well, the fear did wane and we respected lorries, but boys will still be boys and there is something about something with wheels stirs something in us boys.

 These days, I look at the scar on my right toe and remember that day when one uncle visited with his motorbike.

 How old was I then?
-5 or 6, I cannot really say, but on the motorcycle I climbed and ‘drive’ I did, while Goodnews Samuel my sister was ‘taking pictures’ with her camera-hand-to-eye…and Ezra Samuel my younger brother became my passenger.
-We wanted to make it real so outside the engine noise that we made with our mouths, we also created the pothole effect by shaking the motorbike and…
+5 or 6, I cannot really say, but on the motorcycle I climbed and ‘drive’ I did, while Goodnews Samuel my sister was ‘taking pictures’ with her imaginary camera, hand-to-eye…and Ezra Samuel my younger brother became my passenger.
+We wanted to make it real, so outside the engine noise that we made with our mouths, we also created the pothole effect by shaking the motorbike and…